-Payment for this Work will be made at the lump sum price bid for "Fish Capture and Release".
-The lump sum price will be considered full compensation for all labour, materials, equipment, tools and incidentals necessary to complete the Work to the satisfaction of the Consultant.
+Payment for this Work will be included in the price bid for drainage work components or made at the lump sum price bid for "Fish Capture and Release".
+The lump sum price will be considered full compensation for all labour, materials, equipment, tools, and incidentals necessary to complete the Work to the satisfaction of the Consultant.